mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 You send a `POST` request to `https://api.sendgrid.com/v3/mail/send` with a JSON body that contains the recipient's and sender's email addresses, the subject and the actual message.
-The API key that Sendgrid provides and uses to ensure the request comes from a subscribed user and which one is sent as a bearer token in the `Authorization` header.
-The API key is also the only reason really why we can't just call the Sendgrid API directly from the browser – if we included the key in the website's source, we'd be making it publicly available and everyone could use it to send emails via our Sendgrid account.
+The API key that Sendgrid provides and uses to ensure the request comes from a subscribed user – and which one – is sent as a bearer token in the `Authorization` header.
+That key is also the only reason really why we can't just call the Sendgrid API directly from the browser – if we included the key in the website's source, we'd be making it publicly available and everyone could use it to send emails via our Sendgrid account.
+So we need to keep the code that calls the Sendgrid API on a server (the edge function we're writing) and then call that from the browser.

 The JavaScript code that handles submission of our contact form (the `<form>`'s `submit` event) in the browser looks roughly like this: